i-Apoorva/Lockdown-days-of-code/README.md

 # Quarantine-days-of-code
-Daily DSA problems practice with solutions in JavaScript.

 # Problem Solving- Leetcode, G4G
-These are practice problems and solutions related to DSA in javaScript.
+These are daily practice problems and solutions related to DSA in javaScript.